 - 4. Division 4 also includes a Street Regulating Plan.
 The Street Regulating Plan designates primary streets, secondary street, and civic places.
 Primary Streets are most of Mapp Road and the portions of Martin Highway and Martin Downs Blvd. within the OPC.
 Secondary Streets are All American Blvd., Mapp Road, south of Martin Highway, 34th Street, 29th Street, a segment of 27th Street, Cornell Avenue, and Palm City School Avenue.
 Noted civic places are proposed pocket parks on the river and the Ripple Project.
 (Div.
 4, page 4 and 5) - 5.
-Permitted use groups and development standards vary by zoning subdistrict. - 6.
-The permitted use groups for the Core, Corridor, Industrial, Multifamily, and Detached subdistricts remain consistent, though not identical, with the permitted uses in effect in OPC now.
+Permitted uses and development standards vary by zoning subdistrict. - 6.
+The permitted use groups for the Core, Corridor, Industrial, Multifamily, and Detached subdistricts remain consistent, though not identical, with the permitted uses in effect in Old Palm City now.
 (Div.
-4, page 7) Some changes to the permitted uses include these: - a.
+4, page 7) Some changes to permitted uses include these: - a.
 Individual uses with similar impacts are assembled into Use Groups in Art.
 12, Div.
 1. - b.
 Hotels and motels are grouped as one permitted use and allowed in the Core and Corridor subdistricts.
-Previously hotels were distinguished from motels, and hotels were permitted in all 3 Zoning Overlays, but motels were permitted only in the Gateway Zoning Overlay. - c.
+Previously hotels were distinguished from motels.
+Hotels were permitted in all three Zoning Overlays, but motels were permitted only in the Gateway Zoning Overlay. - c.
 The Construction services, limited impact use group includes trades and skilled services and construction industry trades.
-It is permitted in the Core, Corridor and Industrial subdistrict.
+It is permitted in the Core, Corridor and Industrial subdistricts.
 Construction services, extensive impact, permits outdoor storage of construction equipment, and is permitted only in the Industrial subdistrict. - d.
-Retail and services -extensive was added to Retail and services-limited and Retail and services-general.
-Retail and services-extensive impact, which includes flea markets, commercial kennels, plant nurseries and landscaping services, and other uses, is permitted only in the Industrial subdistrict.

-- 7. The development standards for the Core, Corridor, Industrial, Multifamily, and Detached zoning subdistricts are set forth in Table OPC-5.
+Retail and services-extensive was added to Retail and services-limited and Retail and services-general.
+Retail and services-extensive impact includes flea markets, commercial kennels, plant nurseries and landscaping services, and other uses and is permitted only in the Industrial subdistrict. - 7.
+The development standards for the zoning subdistricts are set forth in Table OPC-5.
 (Div.
 4, page 9).
 The development standards remain consistent, though not identical, with the development standards in effect now.
-Adjustments to the development standards include these: - a.
+Some details of the development standards include these: - a.
 Maximum Building Height.
 Whereas the current maximum height in the Town Center Zoning Overlay is two stories and 28 feet, Division 4 will allow three stories and 40 feet in the Core zoning subdistrict.
 All other zoning subdistricts establish a maximum building height of three stories and 35 feet. - b.
-Maximum building size and maximum building size per floor.
-The current code regulates building size as set forth below.
+Maximum building size.
+The current code regulates the maximum gross floor area of buildings as set forth below.
 Division 4 does not regulate building size.

 Gateway District- Martin Downs Blvd.
-Town Center District- Mapp Road Boulevard District - Martin Highway Max. building size, gross floor area 18,000 sq. ft.
+Town Center District- Mapp Rd.
+Boulevard District - Martin Highway Max. bldg. size, gross floor area 18,000 sq. ft.
 22,000 sq. ft.
 50,000 sq. ft.
-Max. gross floor area, per floor 6,000 sq. ft.
+Max. gross floor area per floor 6,000 sq. ft.
 11,000 sq. ft. none